 Acute care experience is strongly recommended, but new grads are welcome.

 Before beginning the practicum, the following documentation is required:

 - Criminal Background Check

 - Current RN license

 Meet the Instructor

-Thereza has been in the operating room setting since 2001 and held various positions as a Staff Nurse, Charge Nurse, Clinical Nurse Educator, and Assistant Nurse Manager all in the perioperative setting.
-Thereza has a BA in Anthropology, BSN in Nursing, MSN in nursing education and currently working toward a DNP.
+Thereza has been in the operating room setting since 2001 and held various positions as a Staff Nurse, Charge Nurse, Clinical Nurse Educator, and Nurse Manager all in the perioperative setting.
+Thereza has a BA in Anthropology, BSN in Nursing, MSN in nursing education and recently graduated with her DNP.

 "Thereza was one of the most kind, patient and knowledgeable instructors I've encountered.
 Being able to see her during my clinical was an added bonus as she was always available to answer anything I asked.
 I'm so glad I took your course."